Coporton/IDM-Activation-Script/README.md

 ### These files are not encrypted; you can rename them to view the source file:

 - `data.bin` — Contains a activated version of IDMan.exe.
+- `dataHlp.bin` — Contains a help support version of IDMGrHlp.exe.
 - `Registry.bin` — Registry values to activate Internet Download Manager.
 - `extensions.bin` — Registry entries for extra Internet Download Manager file extensions.